Requesting access to EFS (PeopleSoft Financials)

 - Make sure you are logging into PeopleSoft Financials--EFS--and not HRMS or the Student System.
 Go to the Staff One Stop page: http://onestop.umn.edu/onestop/staff.html

 Look for the "PeopleSoft EFS Access" link.
-The M Key login for the PeopleSoft page should appear.
-Log in using your Internet ID, M Key code and PIN and it will take you to PS Financials.
+The login for the PeopleSoft page should appear.
+Log in using your two-factor credentials and it will take you to PS Financials.

 If you still cannot access PeopleSoft Financials, contact the University Financial Helpline at email@example.com or 612-624-1617.